philotimo3/Computer-Networks/Project2/README.md

 Python: multithread.py, multithread2.py, and multithread3.py

 4. Submission
 You can use either Python or Java to complete the project.
-In either case, you are required to submit:
+In either case, you are required to submit four files:
 •	The code for TCPStringServerPersistent. (preferred file name: TCPStringServerPersistent.py or TCPStringServerPersistent.java)
 •	The code for TCPStringClientPersistent. (preferred file name: TCPStringClientPersistent.py or TCPStringClientPersistent.java)
 •	The code for TCPStringServerPersistentMultithread. (preferred file name: TCPStringServerPersistentMultithread.py or TCPStringServerPersistentMultithread.java)
+•	The project report, which must include the testing you have run to verify that your code meets the requirements.
+You can paste what you got in the console or include some screenshots.